artsy/hokusai/README.md

 ### Working with Stacks

+* `hokusai stack create` - Create a stack in the given Kubernetes context.
-* `hokusai stack up` - Launch a stack for a given Kubernetes context.
+* `hokusai stack update` - Update a stack in the given Kubernetes context.
-* `hokusai stack down` - Delete a stack defined for a given Kubernetes context.
+* `hokusai stack delete` - Delete a stack in the given Kubernetes context.
-* `hokusai stack status` - Print the stack status.
+* `hokusai stack status` - Print the stack status in the given Kubernetes context.

 ### Deployment